 How it works

-Unsecured personal loans are a reliable option for paying for car repair.
-You can apply for a personal loan at a bank or credit union, but online lenders tend to provide funds more quickly.
-You’ll often get an answer within minutes or hours, which will help if you need your car fixed right away.
+Unsecured personal loans are a reliable option for car repair financing.
+You can apply for a personal loan at a bank or credit union, but online lenders tend to provide funds faster.
+You’ll often get an answer within minutes or hours from them, which will help if you need your vehicle fixed right away.

-With unsecured personal loans, interest rates are usually fixed.
-This means that your payment amount won’t fluctuate with the market, and your interest rates will stay consistent.
+Unsecured personal loan interest rates are usually fixed.
+A fixed rate means your payment won’t fluctuate with the market and will stay consistent throughout.

 Loan terms often span two to three years, which makes for lower monthly payments.
 Remember, though, the longer you take to pay off the loan, the more interest you’ll pay on your car repair loan over time.

-Pros: Online lenders could offer you fewer fees and more competitive rates than savings and loans and credit unions.
-Funding is generally quick, which helps when your car doesn’t work.
+Pros: Online lenders may carry fewer fees and better rates than a loan from a bank or a credit union.
+Funding is generally quick, as discussed.
 Long loan terms can make it easier to afford your monthly payments.

 Cons: It’s hard to get a personal loan with bad credit.
-If you do manage to get one despite a low credit score, expect to pay a high-interest rate on the money you borrow.
+If you manage to get one despite a low credit score, expect to pay a high interest rate on the money you borrow.

 How it works

-Pawn shop loans are secured — they require you to leave your possessions as collateral.
+Pawnshops provide secure loans – you must leave your possessions as collateral.
 This means that if you’re unable to pay off the loan, you could lose those possessions.
-Depending on state laws, the pawn shops may offer you an extension or renewal, which can give you more time to come up with the money.
-If you don’t have any assets you would want to hand over to a pawn shop, you can consider using your vehicle as security in an auto title loan.
+Depending on state laws, the pawnshops may allow an extension or renewal of the loan.
+Suppose you don’t have any assets you would want to hand over to a pawnshop, in which case you can consider using your vehicle as security in an auto title loan.

 Pros: You get your money right away.
-Because you provide collateral, the lender doesn’t have to check your credit, which is good if you have bad credit.
+The lender does not check your credit because you secure the loan with collateral.
+This is a useful benefit if you have bad credit.

-Take out a high-interest rate loan for car repairs
+Take out a high-interest rate loan for auto repairs

 How it works

-If you have no other option, you can apply for a payday loan or a title loan.
-These loan types feature extremely high-interest rates that can trap you in an unending, expensive cycle of trying to pay off the loan.
+If you have no other option, you can apply for a payday or a title loan.
+These loans have extremely high interest rates.
+Rates this high can trap you in a neverending, expensive cycle of trying to pay off the loan.
 As such, they should be an absolute last resort.

 Payday loans, also called cash advance loans, let you borrow money from your next paycheck.
 The interest rates on such loans can run from 210% to 782% APR, with an average of 300% to 500% APR.
-Fail to repay a payday loan within 14 days, and the lender will roll the loan over, refinance it and add additional interest and fees.
+Suppose you fail to repay a payday loan within 14 days.
+In that case, the lender will roll the loan over, refinance it and add more interest and fees.

 With a car title loan, you use your car as collateral.
 They are short-term, high-interest loans charging an average of 300% APR.
 You can borrow 25% to 50% of the value of your car.
-Fail to pay this loan off and the loan rolls over, with additional interest and fees.
-If you don’t keep up with the payments, which can become expensive, the lender will sell your car, which would make the repairs a wasted expense.
+Fail to pay this loan off, and the loan rolls over, with more interest and fees.
+If you don’t keep up with the payments, the lender will sell your car, which would make the repairs a wasted expense.

 Pros: High-interest rate loans are an option even if you have bad credit.
 You get the money instantly once approved.

 Cons: Interest rates with these loans are prohibitively high.
 It’s very easy to get stuck in a payback cycle.
 With a title loan, you could even lose the car you just paid to repair.
-Unless you have a collectible or desirable car, there’s a chance that you won’t be able to get a car title loan on a malfunctioning vehicle.
+Unless you have a collectible vehicle, there’s a chance that you won’t be able to get a car title loan on a malfunctioning car.

 The bottom line in car repair refinancing

 So which financing option is right for you?
-If you have good credit and the budget to pay it off in time, consider signing up for a new credit card with an introductory period.
-However, if your credit is good but you need more time to make your payments, an unsecured personal loan is a great option.
+If you have good credit, consider signing up for a new credit card with an introductory period.
+If your credit is good, but you need more time to make your payments, an unsecured personal loan is a great option.

-Whenever considering financing options, research is an important first step.
+Whenever considering financing options, research is an essential first step.
 Take a look at SuperMoney’s Best Personal Loans Reviews and Comparison for more information before you make your choice.